GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 #### Dimensions

-To answer the questions outlined above, you want to track the following *dimensions*:
+To answer the questions outlined above, you want to track the following dimensions:

 -   Ad campaign ID
 -   Geography ID: the geographic region where the ad was served
 -   Product category

-While the Campaign ID and the Geography ID dimensions are known when the ad is served at *ad-serving time*, the Product category will be known from a trigger event, when the user completes a conversion, that is, at *conversion time*.
+While the Campaign ID and the Geography ID dimensions are known when the ad is served at ad-serving time, the Product category will be known from a trigger event, when the user completes a conversion, that is, at conversion time.

 {% Aside %}
 For this example and in the rest of this document, we'll display dimensions as follows:
 - Dimensions known at ad-serving time on a green background.
-- Dimensions known at conversion time on a <u>yellow background and underlined.
+- Dimensions known at conversion time on a <u>yellow background and underlined.{% endAside %}
-{% endAside %}

 With this, the dimensions you want to track for this example look as follows:
 {% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/7H0FNCjZM9zr3VE48Q2G.png", alt="ALT_TEXT_HERE", width="498", height="55" %}

 #### Aggregation keys (buckets): definition